slatedocs/slate/source/index.html.md

 In this chapter you will learn how to use the streaming mode to update the account balance.

-In the following GIF you can see how we need to refresh the app to see the balance updated.
+In the following GIF you can see how you need to refresh the app to see the balance updated.

 ![](https://d3vv6lp55qjaqc.cloudfront.net/items/0L3N0S2D223l3K1S3a2r/Screen%20Recording%202018-07-19%20at%2009.44%20AM.gif?X-CloudApp-Visitor-Id=49274&v=e537cac7)